Part of an ongoing series called Scrum By Example. The series covers ScrumMaster Steve and his team as they develop an online bookstore.

-To track these issues John didn’t need to spy, he just watched the flow of people in and out of the team space, listened for phone calls and read the email trail that filled his inbox.
+To track these issues Steve didn’t need to spy, he just watched the flow of people in and out of the team space, listened for phone calls and read the email trail that filled his inbox.

-Once John noticed the issue he mentioned into a standup and asked people to start tracking what sort of interruptions they had.
+Once Steve noticed the issue he mentioned into a standup and asked people to start tracking what sort of interruptions they had.
 In the retrospective the team discussed sources of interruptions (again using a timeline as reminder).